Las Vegas algorithm: Relation to Monte Carlo algorithms

 If a deterministic way to test for correctness is available, then it is possible to turn a Monte Carlo algorithm into a Las Vegas algorithm.
 However, it is hard to convert a Monte Carlo algorithm to a Las Vegas algorithm without a way to test the algorithm.
 On the other hand, changing a Las Vegas algorithm to a Monte Carlo algorithm is easy.
 This can be done by running a Las Vegas algorithm for a specific period of time given by confidence parameter.
 If the algorithm finds the solution within the time, then it is success and if not then output can simply be "sorry".

 This is an example of Las Vegas and Monte Carlo algorithms for comparison:

 Assume that there is an array with the length of even n.
 Half of the entries in the array are 0's and the remaining half are 1's.
 The goal here is to find an index that contains a 1.

-// A is array of length n.